Financing Health Professional School

 Financial Aid

-Although financial aid may be offered at health professional school, students do not receive nearly as much aid as during the undergraduate years.
-Health professional schools expect students to assume a very substantial loan burden before they even begin to consider them for grants.
+Although financial aid will be offered at health professional school, students often do not receive as much aid as during the undergraduate years.
 Students should expect to emerge from professional school with considerable debt.
 However, students should also expect to earn enough as a health professional to pay it off.
 Nonetheless, it is important for students to review their financial concerns with the financial aid offices of the schools to which they have been accepted before making a final choice.
 The Office of Financial Aid and Educational Financing web site is a good financial aid resource.

 Required Financial Information